 Welcome to Sitecraft’s huge range of Access Equipment, including Ladders, Platforms and Scaffolds.
 Sitecraft offers an extensive range of industrial and warehouse ladders for sale.
 But, it is important to us that you buy the correct ladder to suit your specific needs or application.
 The following information about ladders is designed to help you select and buy the correct type of commercial or industrial ladder.
 First, it is important to understand that there are many different types of ladders.
-These include: Industrial Ladders, Platform Ladders, Warehouse Ladders, Step Ladders, A Frame Ladders, Fibreglass Ladders, Mezzanine Ladders, Extension Ladders and Stock Picking Ladders (commonly called Stock Pickers), as well as Powered Stock Pickers.
+These include: Industrial Ladders, Platform Ladders, Warehouse Ladders, Safety Steps, A Frame Ladders, Fibreglass Ladders, Mezzanine Ladders, Extension Ladders and Stock Picking Ladders (commonly called Stock Pickers), as well as Powered Stock Pickers.